 Here’s a quick breakdown of who we’ll see scampering across the field draped in khaki and blue, by position, and in depth chart order.

 A very talented but raw group, the shot-stoppers for the Union have the potential to really raise some eyebrows this season.Led by Seitz, the veteran of the bunch with seven career MLS appearances, it’s clear they do lack some experience.
 However, what they may lack in experience they make up for in ability.

 DEFENDERS: Danny Califf, Shavar Thomas, Michael Orozco, Jordan Harvey, Dave Myrie

 Gritty and determined, they will look to pressure the opposition with their quickness.
-No defender among the five currently on the roster stands taller than 6-foot-1, but that won’t stop them from harassing whoever gets close to the Union end.
+No player stands taller than 6-foot-1, but that won’t stop them from harassing whoever gets close to the Union end.
 Califf is the biggest name (22 U.S. national team caps) and his work in the middle will anchor the back line.
-The just-turned 30-year-old is joined by fellow U.S. international Michael Orozco, who has Mexican first division starting experience with San Luis.
+The 30-year-old is joined by fellow U.S. international Michael Orozco, who has Mexican league experience with San Luis.

 MIDFIELDERS: Fred, Stefani Miglioranzi, Amobi Okugo, Toni Stahl, Roger Torres, Shea Salinas, Andrew Jacobsen, Kyle Nakazawa

 Easily the deepest position on the roster, the Union’s midfield is full of versatile players who can work in different areas of the pitch, providing a variety of attacking and defensive options.
 Nowak will use veterans such as Fred and Miglioranzi to set the pace in the middle while spreading it out to skillful players like Torres, Salinas and Stahl in the wide areas.